phyooma/phyooma/README.md

 # Greetings,

-I am Jonah, but you can call me Whirr, or whoever I'm cosplaying as right now. (mostly seen as bluudud or my oc.)
+I am Rigel, but you can call me whoever I'm cosplaying as. (mostly seen as bluudud or my oc.)

-I go by any pronouns, I don't give a damn about those anyway.
+I go by any pronouns, mostly masc preferred.

+I draw.

 ***
 ***